arch-beryllium/firmware/README.md

 ./build.sh
 ```

-The result will be named `firmware-xxxxxxxx.tar.gz`.
+The result will be `firmware.tar.gz`.